 A well-designed full face mask is not dangerous as long as the snorkeler learns to use it properly.
 Stick with top quality masks designed to quickly eliminate carbon dioxide buildup.

 While the debate surrounding these masks is mainly because there was a small spike in snorkeling-related deaths in Hawaii in early 2018, there hasn’t been a spike in reported incidents since those early reports.

 Why would full face snorkel masks be dangerous?

-There are many arguments against the full-face snorkel mask surrounding the increased deaths of users, the case for carbon dioxide buildup, issues with equipment malfunction and fit, and the high propensity for misuse.
+There are many possible arguments against the full-face snorkel mask surrounding the increased deaths of users, the case for carbon dioxide buildup, issues with equipment malfunction and fit, and the high propensity for misuse.

 Higher Snorkeling-Related Deaths

 One of the main issues that brought up safety concerns regarding the full-face snorkel mask is that, back in 2018, there had been an increase in snorkel-related deaths in Hawaii that people couldn’t ignore.
 In Hawaii, there had been ten snorkeling-related deaths in the first three months of 2018.
 This number is substantial, considering that the number of snorkeling-related deaths in Hawaii had only been an average of 17 per year up until that point.

 Additionally, a 64-year-old man from Texas was found dead snorkeling in calm waters off Black Rock at Kaanapali Beach in May of 2019.
 He was found floating face down and wearing a full-face mask.
 Hawaii’s snorkeling-related deaths have doubled over the last four years, which has caused several Hawaii companies to ban full-face snorkel masks.